SpecterOps/Nemesis/docs/rabbitmq.md

   * Doesn't delete pods/statefulsets during shutdown
 * Didn't go with just the docker container because to scale up you need to deploy them one at a time (so used a statefulset).

-# Data persistence

-Uncomment the PeristentVolume and PersistentVolumeClaim at the end of `./kubernetes/rabbitmq/statefulset.yaml`.

 # Scaling

-Rabbitmq scales vertifcally better (so give it more CPU + RAM) Add more replicas by editing `./kubernetes/rabbitmq/statefulset.yaml`.
+Rabbitmq scales vertifcally better (so give it more CPU + RAM) Add more replicas by editing `./helm/nemesis/templates/rabbitmq.service.yaml`.

 # Performance testing